-Walter Sickert (1860-1942), was a painter and printmaker who immersed himself in the world of the halls in his desire to capture modern life.
+Walter Sickert (1860 – 1942), was a painter and printmaker who immersed himself in the world of the music halls in his desire to capture modern life.
 For Sickert the music halls were a serious subject for art – a spectacle of light, colour, movement and sound, with female performers who were a never-ending source of artistic inspiration.

 The lost music halls

-Britain once had over 500 music halls, but only a handful of these buildings survive.
+Britain once had over 500 music halls, but only a handful of these buildings survive, including Wilton's Music Hall in London – the world's oldest surviving grand Victorian music hall.
 The story of the Bedford Music Hall in Camden, London, is typical.
-Struggling as audiences began to favour cinema and radio over variety and music hall, the Bedford finally closed its doors in 1959.
+Struggling as audiences began to favour cinema and radio over variety theatre and music hall, the Bedford finally closed its doors in 1959.
 It lay derelict for a decade before being demolished.

 The Bedford now only exists as a theatre of memories.
 Accounts by performers and audiences help to build up a picture of the theatre.
 Loved by the 'Queen of the Music Hall' Marie Lloyd for its democratic atmosphere, the Bedford was frequented by the writer Virginia Woolf and played host to a century of stars including Charlie Chaplin.
 In 1929, a young Peter Sellers lived above the theatre as his mother performed on the stage below.
 By the time he began his career the halls were empty, and he and his contemporaries found their home in film, television and radio.